 |

-closing costs added to your loan instead of paying
+added to your loan instead of paying them in cash.

 covers everything below.